MicrosoftDocs/windows-dev-docs/hub/apps/get-started/uno-simple-photo-viewer.md

 }
 ```

-This constructor overload will be used to construct an `ImageFileInfo` object on platforms other than Windows.
+This constructor overload is used to construct an `ImageFileInfo` object on platforms other than Windows.
 Since we did this, it makes sense to make the `ImageProperties` property nullable.
 Update the `ImageProperties` property to be nullable using the following code:

 ```csharp
 public ImageProperties?
 ImageProperties { get; }